IzharFine/EzTable/README.md

 ezTable.controlPanel();
 ```
 After you use this command a window with 3 labels will appear in the left top corner of your page.<br />
+The struct and selects labels are not required but they can improve your table.
 ## Properties:
 ### TableName(string)
 Describes your table name.<br />